 When I don’t have enough

 When it comes to scaling up a workforce in preparation for the next big thing, most organisations immediately fall into the loop of dipping into reserves to create new positions, designing new task teams, and employing as many as their CFO will allow.
 But for many organisations, simply ramping up workforce teams for long-term commitment is just not an option.
 They look for instant, immediate skill that is able to strengthen their current team, but more importantly, they need immediate and experienced skill that is able to ramp up action and deliver their strategic vision.
 It may be short-term, it may be project-based, it may even simply be for a particular location.
-Using independent talent to fortify your existing team gives you the hope of seeing your strategy become reality, without the need for major long-term employment commitment – until you are ready for that.
+Using the extended workforce to fortify your existing team gives you the hope of seeing your strategy become reality, without the need for major long-term employment commitment – until you are ready for that.

 When I don’t have the Right

 For many organisations, a renewed business strategy usually means change.
 And with change, comes discomfort.
 As the head of your organisation, it is critical to ensure that you have the Right workforce in place that not only supports your strategy, but is able to execute and deliver results against it.
-That means, according to Hays Group, having the Right Size (ensuring the right number of people in the right roles), the Right Shape (removing duplication and inefficiency to establish a good balance of workload, seniority, level of skill etc), the Right Costs (paying the right price for the right skills), the Right Place (ensuring people are in the right locations to meet required workload), and the Right Skills (removing the gaps and ensuring skills to deliver goals and results).
+That means having the Right Size (ensuring the right number of people in the right roles), the Right Shape (removing duplication and inefficiency to establish a good balance of workload, seniority, level of skill etc), the Right Costs (paying the right price for the right skills), the Right Place (ensuring people are in the right locations to meet required workload), and the Right Skills (removing the gaps and ensuring skills to deliver goals and results).

 When I have enough, but need change